 Discover the hidden connections between UK and Japanese Higher Education…

 Get ready for a fascinating deep dive into the world of Japanese Higher Education!
 AHEP’s International HE Special Interest Group is thrilled to partner with our colleagues at the Japanese Association of University Administrative Management (JUAM) for this exclusive webinar.
-Our expert speakers, Dr Anthony Manning, Mikayo Toyoshima, and Shigetoshi Akamatsu will explore key themes by comparing the current landscapes of higher education in both the UK and Japan.
+Our expert speakers, Dr Anthony Manning, Miyako Toyoshima, and Shigetoshi Akamatsu will explore key themes by comparing the current landscapes of higher education in both the UK and Japan.

 With longstanding AHEP member and International HE SIG’s Lead Coordinator Emma Marku facilitating the discussion, this is your chance to gain fresh global insights, spark new ideas, and connect with international colleagues.
 Don’t miss out – join us for this exciting cross-cultural exchange!